phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 invoked based on some action, in this case, the user clicking a button.
 The `{:noreply, socket}` return means there is no additional replies sent to the browser, only that a new version of the page is rendered.
-LiveView then computes diffs and sends them to client.
+LiveView then computes diffs and sends them to the client.

 Now we are ready to render our LiveView.
 You can serve the LiveView directly from your router: